Cell

 Detailed diagram of lipid bilayer of cell membrane

-The cell membrane, or plasma membrane, is a selectively permeable[23] biological membrane that surrounds the cytoplasm of a cell.
+The cell membrane, or plasma membrane, is a selectively permeable[11] biological membrane that surrounds the cytoplasm of a cell.
 In animals, the plasma membrane is the outer boundary of the cell, while in plants and prokaryotes it is usually covered by a cell wall.
 This membrane serves to separate and protect a cell from its surrounding environment and is made mostly from a double layer of phospholipids, which are amphiphilic (partly hydrophobic and partly hydrophilic).
 Hence, the layer is called a phospholipid bilayer, or sometimes a fluid mosaic membrane.
-Embedded within this membrane is a macromolecular structure called the porosome the universal secretory portal in cells and a variety of protein molecules that act as channels and pumps that move different molecules into and out of the cell.[4]
-The membrane is semi-permeable, and selectively permeable, in that it can either let a substance (molecule or ion) pass through freely, pass through to a limited extent or not pass through at all.
-Cell surface membranes also contain receptor proteins that allow cells to detect external signaling molecules such as hormones.
+Embedded within this membrane is a macromolecular structure called the porosome the universal secretory portal in cells and a variety of protein molecules that act as channels and pumps that move different molecules into and out of the cell.[6]
+The membrane is semi-permeable, and selectively permeable, in that it can either let a substance (molecule or ion) pass through freely, to a limited extent or not at all.[11]
+Cell surface membranes also contain receptor proteins that allow cells to detect external signaling molecules such as hormones.[12]

 Cytoskeleton